bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 11 Jan 2023.

 - Alaska, Arizona, California, Idaho, Montana, Nevada, Oregon, Utah, Washington

-Although the Territory of Alaska appears on the above list, the Territory of Hawaii is missing.
+- Although Alaska Territory appears on the above list, Hawaii Territory is strangely missing.

-In late 1942, enlistment into any branch of the US Armed Forces was suspended, except in special cases – subsequent inductees were drafted.
-Thus, if your family member served in the US Army or Air Force during WWII with a serial number beginning with 1, he probably joined before late 1942.
+- In late 1942, enlistment into any branch of the US Armed Forces was suspended, except in special cases.
+Subsequent inductees were drafted and then assigned to a military branch.
+Thus, if your family member served in the US Army or Army Air Force during WWII and had a serial number beginning with 1, meaning he enlisted, he probably joined before late 1942.

 National Guard: